Eltaurus-Lt/Anki-Card-Templates/README.md

  - **Note Types = Databases**

-    This is the highest-order structure.
+    Like Databases on Memrise, Note Types are the highest-order concept in Anki.
 Generally speaking, each Note Type corresponds to a different Language or a Discipline.
 To use [the provided template](#-quick-start) effectively, it's recommended to take one of its Note Types as a base, make a copy for each studied topic, and then customize all the specific properties described below (Fields, Card Types, etc.), adjusting the created Note Types to fit their intended purposes.

  - **Fields = Database (Level) columns**

-    Like Databases on Memrise, each Note Type in Anki can be adjusted to have its own set of Fields ("Learnable", "Definition", "Audio", ...).
+    Also like Databases on Memrise, each Note Type in Anki has its own set of Fields ("Learnable", "Definition", "Audio", ...).
 On Memrise, each column had to be set up to one of the three types of content: Text, Audio, or Images.
 Anki Fields are more general in that regard, and do not inherently differ from each other — any field can contain any type of content: all kinds of text (plain/rich, bold/italic, colored, formatted, including lists, hyperlinks, etc.), media (audio, images, and also video), or any mix of the above.
 It is, nevertheless, still a good idea to keep things organized and split data into different Fields properly: this will keep even large collections of Notes manageable and make the Note Type flexible and easily customizable.

  - **Notes = Database words**